CaTS | Information Technology

 2

 Call the CaTS Help Desk at 937-775-4827.
 A technician will provide you with a Passcode after verifying your identity.
-Once you have received your 12-hour Passcode, select Enter a Passcode.
+Once you have received your Passcode, select Other options on the initial Duo prompt, and then Bypass code.
+Enter the 6-digit code provided by our CaTS Help Desk, and click Verify to log in.

 3

-Once you are logged in to WINGS, click on the Manage Two-factor Authentication link under Personal Information in order to manage your account.
+Once you are logged in to WINGS, click on the Manage Two-factor Authentication link in order to manage your account.
 You will be prompted to re-authenticate when accessing this service.

 For New Devices